 Raw desserts sure are the craze these days.
 For good reason, too.
 They are fast, tend to be healthier, rich and usually easier to make.
-I have a fair share of raw desserts on this blog, too.
-One type I don't have though, is a brownie.
+I have a fair share of raw or no-bake desserts on this blog, too.
+One type I don’t have though, is a brownie.
 It seems every raw brownie recipe out there is made with dates.
 Unfortunately, I am not a huge fan of dates.
-I can eat them, but I don't love them.
+I can eat them, but I don’t love them.
 So, I set out to create a recipe that used different sweeteners.
 These brownies I LOVE.

 There is just something about brownies that make people smile.
 One of my most popular recipes are my Fudgy Coconut Butter Brownies.
 They are the epitome of what a perfect brownie should be in my opinion.
 They are sweet, moist, fudgy, dense and a crackled top.

-EASY RAW BROWNIES
+EASY NO-BAKE BROWNIES

 So, with the success of those, I wanted to create a much quicker, raw brownie for those who are really into raw desserts and quick desserts.
 These take about 10 minutes to make.
 You only need to wait an hour for them to chill and then you can devour them.